goboxer/public/speech-script-processor-node/README.md

 ## Usage

-You will need to add your Google API key to the variable GOOGLE_API_KEY in index.html for transcription to work.
+You will need to add your Google API key to the file 'env.js' for transcription to work.
+This example has been tested on Chrome and Firefox.

 ## Credits